Our Attorneys Have Over 25 years of Experience, and Are Here to Answer All Your Questions After an Accident

 A major decision you will need to make when filing a claim for compensation following an auto collision in North Richland Hills is whether to retain an experienced car crash attorney.
 The cost of doing so may be a worry that is holding you back from calling an attorney.
 However, lawyers handling these cases generally charge their fees in a unique way that is completely affordable for crash victims.

-The most common way car crash attorneys charge their fees is by a contingency fee agreement.
+The most common way car accident attorneys charge their fees is by a contingency fee agreement.
 In this type of fee arrangement, you would not owe any up-front attorney fees, and the attorney is only entitled to a fee if he wins you compensation through a settlement or a trial.
 His fee would be a percentage of your award and would be paid out of your proceeds.

 Besides attorney fees, you would also owe the costs associated with your case.
 Some attorneys will front these fees and be reimbursed once a settlement is reached, but other lawyers require that these fees be paid up front.
 Some of these costs include